 Diversity is the name of the game when it comes to nutrition!

-Yes, there are certain macronutrients, vitamins, and minerals that every human body requires in order to function.
-With that said, there are vastly different sources in order to obtain those nutrients.
+Yes, there are certain macronutrients, vitamins, and minerals that every human body requires to function.
+With that said, there are vastly different sources to obtain those nutrients.
 This means when it comes to nutritionists’ specialties and focuses, there are quite a few to choose from.
 Here are a few of the recognized nutritionist titles to look out for in your search!

 1. Certified Nutrition Specialist and Certified Clinical Nutritionist